ibm-cloud-docs/vpc/security-groups-default.md

 Complete the following steps to update the default security group by using the API:

-1. Set up your [API environment](/docs/vpc?topic=vpc-set-up-environment#api-prerequisites-setup) with the right variables.
+1. Set up your [API environment](/docs/vpc?topic=vpc-set-up-environment#api-prerequisites-setup) with the correct variables.

 1. Get the default security group ID and details for the VPC.